kldtz/CharSplit/README.md

 ```
 The `-y` switch suppresses the question about whether to install dependencies.

 On versions of Ubuntu before 16.04, `libatlas3gf-base` must be installed after everything else.
-In general, we want the *optimized* libblas and liblapack.
-Otherwise, scipy will be mucher slower than expected.
+In general, we want the *optimized* `libblas` and `liblapack`.
+Otherwise, `scipy` will be mucher slower than expected.

 In order to verify that the correct Python (3.5) is installed as python3, do
 ```